Venantius of Camerino: Veneration

 Venantius was buried outside the city walls of Camerino, where a basilica was built in the fifth century, and later rebuilt many times in succeeding centuries.
-The cult of Venantius became popular: his image appeared on coins and in litanies; springs near the basilica, which were associated with the saint, were used by lepers and people with peptic ulcers to cure their afflictions.
+The cult of Venantius became popular: his image appeared on coins and his name in litanies; springs near the basilica, which were associated with the saint, were used by lepers and people with peptic ulcers to cure their afflictions.
 Venantius subsequently replaced Saint Ansovinus as the city's patron saint.

 In 1259, during the destruction and sacking of Camerino by the troops of Manfred of Sicily, the relics of Venantius were transported to safety to the Castel dell'Ovo at Naples.
 They were restored to Camerino in 1269 by order of Pope Clement IV, an opponent of Manfred.

 In the 17th century, Pope Clement X, who was a former bishop of Camerino, further contributed to the spread of his cult: he raised the saint's feast to the level of a double rite and composed hymns for Venantius' office.

 In the General Roman Calendar of 1670–1969 he has a third-class feast on 18 May.